jgoalby/jgoalby.github.io/_articles/setupcloudenv.md

 ## GitHub copilot

-This is an optional setp.
+This is an optional step.
 This is a paid service and is useful for generating code.

 More information on GitHub Copilot can be found here: